Python-SIP/sip/doc/c_api.rst

         already associated with a symbol or there was some other error.

-.. c:function:: sipWrapperType *sipFindClass(const char *type)

-    .. deprecated:: 4.8
-        Use :c:func:`sipFindType()` instead.

-    This returns a pointer to the :ref:`generated type object
-    <ref-type-objects>` corresponding to a C/C++ type.

-    :param type:
-        the C/C++ declaration of the type.
-    :return:
-        the generated type object.
-This will not change and may be saved in a static cache.  ``NULL`` is returned if the C/C++ type doesn't exist.

-.. c:function:: const sipMappedType *sipFindMappedType(const char *type)

-    .. deprecated:: 4.8
-        Use :c:func:`sipFindType()` instead.

-    This returns a pointer to an opaque structure describing a mapped type.

-    :param type:
-        the C/C++ declaration of the type.
-    :return:
-        the opaque structure.
-This will not change and may be saved in a static cache.  ``NULL`` is returned if the C/C++ type doesn't exist.

-.. c:function:: PyTypeObject *sipFindNamedEnum(const char *type)

-    .. deprecated:: 4.8
-        Use :c:func:`sipFindType()` instead.

-    This returns a pointer to the :ref:`generated Python type object
-    <ref-enum-type-objects>` corresponding to a named unscoped C/C++ enum.

-    :param type:
-        the C/C++ declaration of the enum.
-    :return:
-        the generated Python type object.
-This will not change and may be saved in a static cache.  ``NULL`` is returned if the C/C++ unscoped enum doesn't exist.

 .. c:function:: const sipTypeDef *sipFindType(const char *type)

     This returns a pointer to the :ref:`generated type structure